 Make sure you have sticker paper loaded into your printer in the correct cassette.
 And remember to load it upside down if that’s how your printer works.
 I’m using sticker paper for an inkjet printer.

 Note: Wondering what other kinds of sticker paper you can use for your print then cut stickers?
 Or just want to know more about the options?
 I do have a post that will help you choose what the best sticker paper is for you.
-Spoiler- Sometimes it’s not sticker paper at all but printable vinyl!
+Spoiler- Sometimes it’s not sticker paper at all but printable vinyl that’s the best choice!
+Find out more about what’s available and the pros and cons for each in the post. ❤️

-Step Nine: Make it and the Mat Preview Page
+Step Nine: Hit the Make it Button and Go to the Mat Preview Page

 Step Ten: Print Your Sticker Design